xcopy – read and write text to/from an X selection from the command line

 -r is not specified), it will read data from standard input, then connect to your X server and place that data in the selection as plain text.
 So you can pipe data into

 xcopy, move to another application, and press Paste.

 The X selection model requires the selection-owning client to remain connected to the server and hand out its data on request.
 Therefore,

 xcopy in write mode forks off a background process which does this.
 The background process terminates once it is no longer the selection owner (i.e. as soon as you select data in another application), or if your X session finishes.
 Normally you can ignore its presence, although it might become important to be aware of it if (for example) the

 xcopy background process were to be the last X client still connected through an SSH tunnel.

 xcopy currently only handles text data.
 However, it is capable of handling it in the form of plain text, UTF-8, or compound (multiple-character-set) text.
 Use the

 -C options to control this aspect of its behaviour.

---drop option to manually set up a drag-and-drop of some data, and then click in a window where you want to drop it.
+--drop option to manually set up a drag-and-drop of some other kind of data.

 By default (if